The-Migus-Group/authentication-panel/oidc-authentication.md

 All Access Tokens MUST be valid JWTs, as defined by
 \[[RFC7519](https://tools.ietf.org/html/rfc7519)\].

-When requesting an Access Token, The client MUST send the IdP a DPoP proof that is valid according to the [DPoP Internet-Draft](https://tools.ietf.org/html/draft-fett-oauth-dpop-04).
+When requesting an Access Token, The Client MUST send the IdP a DPoP proof that is valid according to the [DPoP Internet-Draft](https://tools.ietf.org/html/draft-fett-oauth-dpop-04).

 The Access Token MUST contain at least these claims: